Studio Pro Overview

 The documents you view and edit are shown in tabs.

-You can have a number of tabs open, just like in a modern web browser.
-They can be closed, reordered, and shown side by side.
+You can have multiple tabs open, similar to a modern web browser.
+These tabs can be closed, reordered, and shown side-by-side.

 Each document has its own save state, history, and future, so undo and redo actions are unlimited.

-For example, you can view list of errors, run Best Practice Recommender, configure properties of a specific document or an element, or view toolbox.
+For example, you can view the list of errors, run the Best Practice Recommender, configure properties of a specific document or an element, or view the toolbox.
 For more information on panes and their layout, see View Menu.

-At the bottom of the Studio Pro main window pane is a status bar.
-On the left is the current status of Studio Pro:
+At the bottom of the Studio Pro main window pane is a status bar:

-On the right is the currently selected language.
-If you have set up multiple languages in your app, you can change the currently selected language by clicking here.
+Next to version control is the currently selected language.
+If you have set up multiple languages in your app, you can use the drop-down to change the language you are currently using.
 For more information, see Language Menu.